Food on the Everest Base Camp Trek

 Yes, various meat items are available throughout the trek.
-For all food available, from pizza to soup, there’s an option for the meat item.
-However, since chickens or goats are not raised at such height, all meat items are brought from the lower altitude and this might take a couple of days.
-Also, it might not be refrigerated properly thus, not a very good option on Everest Food and beverages.
+There’s an option for the meat item for all food available, from pizza to soup.
+However, since chickens or goats are not raised at such heights, all meat items are brought from the lower altitude, which might take a few days.
+Also, it might not be adequately refrigerated; thus, it is not a good option for Everest Food and beverages.

-Up to Namche, the Food in Everest base camp are usually fresh.
+Up to Namche, the food in the Everest base camp is usually fresh.
 In the lower region, people grow vegetables and cereals on their farms, thus serving very fresh food.
-However, once you move to a higher altitude, the arid landscape doesn’t allow farmers to grow the vegetable.
-So, they carry everything including potatoes, cereals, and vegetables.
+However, the arid landscape doesn’t allow farmers to grow vegetables once they move to a higher altitude.
+So, they carry everything, including potatoes, cereals, and vegetables.
 This makes all food served at a higher altitude of Everest base camp a few days old.
-However, that’s not a very long time and the food usually remains fresh.
+However, that’s not very long, and the food usually remains fresh.

 3. At what time is the meal served?

 Breakfast is often served between 7 to 9 am.
 Since it’s advised to start the trek early in the morning, breakfast is served quite early.
-We enjoy lunch while we are on the trek between 11 to 1 pm.
+We enjoy lunch during the trek between 11 to 1 pm.
 The time depends on when you reach the destination.
-The dinner is mostly between 7 to 8 pm in the evening.
+The dinner is mostly between 7 and 8 pm.

 4. Can I learn to cook some Nepalese cuisine during the trek?

-Well, no restaurant specializes to teach you to make this food.
+Well, no restaurant specialises in teaching you to make this food.
 However, you can join the chef in the Kitchen and watch them cook Nepalese Food.
 Learning to make Nepalese cuisine is not a big deal as long as you can communicate well.

-5. Is the compulsory to eat where you stay on the Everest base camp trek?
+5. Is eating where you stay on the Everest base camp trek compulsory?

-Yes, as per the trekker’s policy, you must eat Everest Food and beverages where you decide to stay.
+As per the trekker’s policy, you must eat Everest Food and beverages where you decide to stay.
 If you skip dinner and breakfast at the tea house, they will charge you around USD 15-20 for the room.
-It’s the same room that would have cost $5 if you have the food inside the hotel.
+The same room would cost $5 if you had the food inside the hotel.
 You can have lunch anywhere between the trails.

-6. How prepares the food in the tea house?
+6. How is the food in the tea house?

-The food in Everest Base Camp Trek adds fun to your pleasing journey.
-The yummy Nepalese food prepared from different Himalayan herbs will leave you quite impressed and you will definitely miss this food in the future.
-Just make sure that you try every new food on the menu, and in this trail you can enjoy your food with everest view.
+The Food in Everest Base Camp Trek adds fun to your pleasing journey.
+The yummy Nepalese Food prepared from different Himalayan herbs will leave you quite impressed, and you will miss this food in the future.
+Just make sure you try every new food item on the menu, and in this trial, you can enjoy your food with an Everest view.

-Want Himalayan masters to plan your Everest base camp trek or?
-Fill out our booking form here and we will be more than happy to receive you.
+Want Himalayan masters to plan your Everest base camp trek?
+Fill out our booking form here, and we will be more than happy to receive you.